 You should see sprouts within a week or so and blooms in just several weeks!

 If you are planting Saffron Crocus bulbs to harvest the stamens to cook with, you will want to do this once they begin blooming.

 Harvesting Saffron: When the flowers are fresh, simply remove the bright red stigmas you'll see in each flower's center; they carry the saffron spice.
 You can use it immediately in the fresh form, or dry it for later use.
 To dry your saffron, simply spread the red stigmas out for several days on a paper towel in a warm dry place.
 Once they're dry, store them in an air-tight container in a cool, dark place, and use the saffron whenever you like.

-Fall-Flowering Crocus and Colchicum start shipping the week of August 17th.
+Fall-Flowering Crocus and Colchicum will start shipping in mid August.

 As soon as your order is placed you will receive a confirmation email.
 You will receive a second email the day your order ships telling you how it has been sent.
 Fall bulbs are shipped at the proper planting time for your hardiness zone.
 Perennial orders may arrive separately from bulbs and seeds.
 If your order requires more than one shipment, there is no additional shipping charge.
 See our shipping information page for approximate ship dates and more detailed information.
 If you need express shipping or have any questions, please call Customer Service toll-free at (877) 309-7333 or contact us by email.View Shipping Rate Chart

 To determine if a plant is sufficiently cold hardy, the USDA created numbered zones indicating winter low temperatures; the lower the zone number the colder the winter.

 Enter your Zip Code to find your USDA Planting Zone